Boulevard du Temple (photograph): Publication and exhibition

-Daguerre first publicly announced his invention to the French Académie des Sciences in January 1839 but in March 1839 a fire at his studio destroyed almost all of his daguerrotypes leaving only about 25 which can be definitely attributed to him.
+Daguerre first publicly announced his invention to the French Académie des Sciences in January 1839.
+In early March 1839, a fire destroyed his studio.
+Daguerre urged the firefighters to let his studio burn, but to save his adjacent house, which contained his laboratory.
+The daguerreotype apparatus and pictures, documents and household linen were rescued.
+His notebook, which contained his experiments, was reportedly found ten days later.
+However, only 25 daguerreotypes are left which can be definitely attributed to Daguerre.

+Daguerre showed this image to Samuel Morse at his studio in March 1839.
+Morse later described this daguerreotype in a letter that was published in April 1839 in The New York Times.
 In October 1839, as a publicity effort, he presented King Ludwig I of Bavaria with a framed triptych of his work in which this photograph was the right hand image.

 This image was labelled as having been taken at huit heures du matin and a very similar plate was mounted in the left panel marked as midi.
-The images were both taken on the same day, either in 1838 or 1839, together with a third plate which has since been lost.
-The triptych was put on display at the Munich Arts Association where they immediately attracted attention with the Leipzig Pfennig-Magazin saying of the 8 am image that there appeared to be a man having his boots polished who must have been standing extremely still.
+The triptych was put on display at the Munich Arts Association where it immediately attracted attention, with the Leipzig Pfennig-Magazin saying of the 8:00 AM image that there appeared to be a man having his boots polished who must have been standing extremely still.

 The images were stored at the royal palace and later at the Bayerisches Nationalmuseum archives where they gradually deteriorated until in 1936 or 1937 the American historian of photography Beaumont Newhall rediscovered them and made reproductions for display in New York.
 In 1949 he published them in his book The History of Photography from 1839 to the present Day.
 During World War II the original daguerrotypes were kept in poor conditions until in 1970 they were placed on loan with the Munich Stadtmuseum.
 Restoration was attempted but with disastrous results.
 Since then daguerreotype facsimiles have been produced from Newhall's copies.

 Analysis

 Various people have scrutinised the image to see if there are traces of any other activity.
 There may be faint images of other people and possibly a child looking out of a window, and a horse.

 As with all Daguerre's plates, the picture is mirror image.
 Bearing this in mind the camera location and angle have been analysed.

 There may have been photographs of people before 1838.
 Hippolyte Bayard claimed to have taken photographic self-portraits in 1837 but these have not survived.
-There are other daguerrotypes, both portraits and possibly by Daguerre, that might also date from 1837.
+In an early picture of the Pont Neuf, made by Daguerre possibly as early as 1836, one or two people can be seen lying on the ground.
+A daguerreotype portrait attributed to Daguerre might date from 1837.
 The self-portrait by the American Robert Cornelius was taken in 1839.